dereneaton/ipyrad/docs/outline.rst

 :ref:`*assembly_method<assembly_method>`,
 :ref:`*datatype<datatype>`,
 :ref:`*clust_threshold<clust_threshold>`,
+:ref:`excludes<excludes>`

 4. Joint estimation of heterozygosity and error rate
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Step4 jointly estimates sequencing error rate and heterozygosity based on counts of site patterns across clustered reads using the ML equation from Lynch (20XX).
 These estimates are used in step5 for consensus base calling.
+If the max_alleles_consens is set to 1 (haploid) then heterozygosity is fixed to 0 and only error rate is estimated.
+For all other settings of max_alleles_consens a diploid model is used (i.e., two alleles are expected to occur equally).

 The following :ref:`parameters<parameters>` are *potentially* used, or required (*) during step3: